For some of the online world’s compulsions, we have only ourselves to blame.

 But until my calendar starts to simulate that, I’ll likely keep surrendering my days to stuff I never should have scheduled.

-Dan Ariely (@danariely) is a professor of psychology and behavioural economics at Duke University.
+Dan Ariely (@danariely) is a professor of psychology and behavioural economics.
 He is the author of Predictably Irrational and The Upside of Irrationality.